Sep

 What makes this performance all the more impressive is the fact that Gooden made it happen despite Major League Baseball actively trying to hold him back.
 Following Roger Maris setting the single season homerun record in 1961, the sport looked at ways to reduce homeruns and shorten games.
 A “win-win” solution was implemented beginning in 1963 in which pitchers’ mounds were raised and the strike zone significantly enlarged.
 Offense plummeted from 1963-68 with pitchers allowing 11% fewer runs and striking out batters at an 8% faster clip.
 This dominance led to the Commissioner’s Office taking away some of pitchers’ previous advantages, exposing all who came afterward to a more offensive run environment.
 After adjusting for the advantages bestowed upon 1960s pitchers by the Commissioner’s Office one can see Gooden easily outperforming peak Bob Gibson and Juan Marichal while roughly equaling the output of peak Sandy Koufax.

 Not only was Gooden arguably the best pitcher of the 1980s (best ERA and winning percentage), one of his cards may have had the decade’s best pitcher picture.
-His arrival came at a time when collectors could treated to one of the decade’s best looking baseball cards.
+His arrival came at a time when collectors were treated to one of the decade’s best looking baseball cards.
 This card is not the regular issue variety of 1985 Donruss cards, but rather a special edition that could be cut from the bottom of the product’s packaging.
 It was one of four cards appearing on the bottom of every wax box, making this version more prevalent than the base version appearing in packs.
 I’m not complaining.

 A rather young looking Gooden is seen contemplating baseball in the stands at Shea Stadium.
 He had been 19 years old when the photo was taken, just old enough to buy alcohol in New York.
 By the time the card was on store shelves the National Drinking Age Act had prompted the minimum to be increased to 21.
 This resulted in the oddity of Gooden having previously been old enough to drink in that photo but no longer by the time anyone saw it.